 The only thing you could do, is leave Peru before your tourist visa expires, re-enter and hope you get another 30, 60 or even 90 days; but you might only get a week or two.

 Foreigners planning to study at a Peruvian educational institution or to do an internship / apprenticeship (without payment!) at a Peruvian company, have to apply for a student visa.

-Depending on the length of your studies in Peru a temporary student visa (called Formación temporal) or a resident student visa (called Formación residente) may be issued.
+Depending on the length of your studies in Peru, a temporary student visa, called Formación temporal (issued for studies less than 12 months) or a resident student visa, called Formación residente (for studies longer than 12 months) is issued.

 However, in some cases, "short-term" students and participants of study abroad programs don't have to apply for a student visa at all but can do their studies on a tourist visa.
 So, best check with the Peruvian university, the organization of your exchange program or nearest Peruvian consulate if this exception might apply to you.